 - RGraccino v.
 Blue Sky Logistics (2019): The plaintiff, a 28-year-old truck driver, was rear-ended by a truck.
 He suffered a C6-C7 disc injury treated with epidural steroid injections and cervical disc decompression surgery.
 This was a bench trial.
 This means the claim was decided by a judge instead of a jury.
 The judge awarded the plaintiff $116,898.

 - Ramirez v.
 Thomas (2019): The plaintiff was rear-ended and suffered injuries to the discs of her cervical and lumbar spine.
-She treated with a chiropractor and orthopedist.
+She treated by a chiropractor and orthopedist.
 The plaintiff required an epidural steroid injection in her back.
 The jury awarded $40,000.

 - Diaz-Pineda v Hill (2018): The plaintiff rear-ended and suffers disc herniations at multiple levels.
 Herniated discs are treated with steroid injection therapy and result, allegedly, in permanent injury.
-Jury awards the plaintiff $32,500.
+The jury awards the plaintiff $32,500.

 - Swell v.
 Metro Transit Authority (2018): A transit bus makes an unlawful right turn on a red light and hits the plaintiff who is crossing an intersection in the crosswalk on his bicycle.
 The plaintiff suffers cervical disc herniations that are treated with epidural steroid injections but no surgery.
 Jury awards $39,000.

 - Dutra v Mohan (2018): The plaintiff gets T-boned by the defendant pulling out of a parking lot.
-She suffers L5-S1 disc protrusion which is treated with epidural steroid and trigger point injections.
-Jury awards $17,460 in damages.
+She suffers L5-S1 disc protrusion which is treated with epidural steroids and trigger point injections.
+The jury awards $17,460 in damages.